pramnora/creative-computing/README.md

 ----

-Next, I went downstairs to visit the comnputer room...where I continued studying.
+Next, I went downstairs to visit the computer room...where I continued studying.